aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 ### Use compact mode, Use small X icons
 These settings change the looks of the draft area

+### Color sides blue/red
+If enabled, adds a hue to blue and redside

+### Stop delete from clearing the draft
+If enabled, disables the `Delete` hotkey from erasing the whole draft

 ## Draft snapshots
 You can save your drafts for later and come back to them easily by using draft snapshots.